-- The official photographer will require full access to the venue including cat walks to install strobe lights for the event. - Hockey Canada must approve any other photo credentials requested for the Esso Cup.
+The official photographer will require full access to the venue including cat walks to install strobe lights for the event.
+Hockey Canada must approve any other photo credentials requested for the Centennial Cup.
 All approved photographers will have to sign a legal waiver prior to receiving access to the venue.

-Event Statistics & Game Day Staff
+Event Statistics

-- An electronic statistics/results system will be provided by Hockey Canada. - The Host Organizing Committee will be required to provide dedicated volunteers to enter the real time stats, and a suitable space for them to work from that has internet access and an unobstructed view of the game. - The Host Organizing Committee will also be required to have the necessary laptops, dedicated internet line, printer and photocopiers to operate this system and provide timely results. - Hockey Canada will provide onsite staff support during the event to assist the media servicing team with all elements during the event.
+- An electronic statistics/results system will be provided by Hockey Canada. - The Host Organizing Committee will be required to provide dedicated volunteers to enter the real time stats. - The Host Organizing Committee will also be required to have the necessary laptops, dedicated internet line or dedicated wireless access, printer and photocopiers to operate this system and provide timely results. - Hockey Canada will provide on-site staff support during the event to assist the media servicing team with all elements during the event.